Kia Rio hatchback - MPG, running costs & CO2

 The most efficient engine is the 1.0-litre turbocharged petrol.
 With a manual, it can return up to 52.3mpg on the WLTP cycle, and it's both more economical and more powerful than the naturally aspirated 1.2-litre engine.
 It's the engine we recommend due to its reasonable mix of performance and economy, and it's a good choice for company car drivers too, as it falls into a low Benefit-in-Kind (BiK) band.

 The 83bhp 1.25-litre petrol is the cheapest engine in the Rio range, returning up to 49.6mpg and emitting 130g/km of CO2.
 In late 2018, Kia ended production of the diesel version of the Rio hatchback.
-All Rios are liable for road tax of £150 a year.
+All conventional petrol models are liable for road tax at the standard rate, while the 48-volt mild-hybrid is liable for the discounted VED rate.

 The Kia Rio occupies insurance groups four to nine (out of 50), with the 83bhp 1.25-litre petrol costing least to insure and the range-topping 118bhp 1.0-litre 3 and GT-Line S trims sitting in group nine.